Ag-gag

 Ag-gag in Australia

-Ag-gag laws already exist in Australia, with more currently proposed at both the Federal and State/Territory levels.3 Although these laws are often expressed as having general application, they predominantly impact on Australian animal advocates involved in gathering and releasing undercover footage captured in agricultural facilities.
-This sort of footage has exposed extreme examples of animal cruelty, neglect and violations of animal protection laws, as well as legalised cruelty.4 For example, the cruel and illegal practice of live baiting in the greyhound racing industry was exposed as a result of undercover investigations by animal protection advocates.5
+Ag-gag laws also include general biosecurity and surveillance laws which exist among all jurisdictions.5 Although these laws are often expressed as having general application, they predominantly impact on Australian animal advocates involved in organising, gathering and releasing undercover footage captured in agricultural facilities.
+This sort of footage has exposed extreme examples of animal cruelty, neglect and violations of animal protection laws, as well as legalised cruelty.6 For example, the cruel and illegal practice of live baiting in the greyhound racing industry has been exposed as a result of a number of undercover investigations by animal protection advocates.7

 Why do animal advocates gather undercover footage?

 Animal advocates seek to expose animal cruelty, in a bid to raise awareness amongst the public of legalised animal cruelty, as well as to detect breaches of animal welfare legislation.
 Unlike any other area of criminal law, the vast majority of animal cruelty complaints are investigated and prosecuted by non-profit charitable organisations, who are largely dependent on donations from the public.
-While the work of these organisations is commendable, resource constraints and limited funding directly impact on their ability to monitor and enforce the law effectively.6 As a result, the vast majority of animal cruelty and welfare concerns go undetected.
+While the work of these organisations is commendable, resource constraints and limited funding directly impact on their ability to monitor and enforce the law effectively.9 As a result, the vast majority of animal cruelty and welfare concerns go undetected.

 In the absence of mandatory surveillance, animal advocates sometimes utilise undercover surveillance to help improve the monitoring and enforcement of animal protection laws by exposing cruelty incidents that would otherwise be unobserved and unprosecuted.
-Footage acquired through surveillance has the potential to be used in criminal prosecutions against individuals or corporations charged with animal cruelty.7
+Footage acquired through surveillance has the potential to be used in criminal prosecutions against individuals or corporations charged with animal cruelty.10

 Why are animal advocates opposed to ag-gag laws?